rolyataylor2/GPT_Chatbot_Multiuser/README.md

    python This_Script.py
    ```

-   The script will execute the conversation with the chatbot based on the provided arguments and display the chatbot's responses in the terminal.
+   The script will initiate the conversation with the chatbot based on the provided arguments and display the chatbot's responses in the terminal.

 5. Save the relevant details of the conversation:

-   - Chat logs will be saved based on the provided `--save-chat` argument.
+   - Chat logs will be saved with the specified name in the savechat parameter.
-   - User profiles will be updated with the latest notes.
+   - User profiles will be updated with the latest information.
-   - Long-term memory (KBs) will be updated with the latest conversation.
+   - Knowledge bases (KBs) will be updated with the new conversation text.

-   Additionally, the Chroma Database will be persisted to save all the conversation details.

 6. Features